I know of three (premium) sake bars in Kyoto: Nihonshu Bar Asakura, Jizake Bar Zen, Sake Bar Yoramu. How about you?

 Asakura only seats 11 people, so you might want to call about seating too.

-OpenKyoto article: http://openkyoto.com/dining/sake-bar-asakura.html
+OpenKyoto article: https://openkyoto.com/dining/sake-bar-asakura.html

 website: http://ameblo.jp/sakebar/ (no English)